What is Soft-Tissue Therapy?

 Soft-Tissue Therapy sees the whole picture

-What drew me to Soft-Tissue Therapy — and what makes it so powerful — is its ability to connect the dots.
+What makes Soft Tissue Therapy so powerful is its ability to connect the dots.
 It’s not about chasing symptoms or ticking boxes.
-It’s about understanding how the body really works, and how your pain might be influenced by posture, stress, old injuries, sleep, your daily habits — the whole picture.
+It’s about understanding how the body really works, and how your pain might be influenced by posture, stress, old injuries, sleep, your daily habits: the whole picture.

 Back view of a male with overlaid acupuncture meridian lines and points.